 Here are five questions I asked myself to reach a decision I felt was the right thing to do at that time.

 - Do I really want this?
 While it may seem like such a simple question, one of the main reasons why people don’t get what they want is because they’re unclear about what they really want.
 Clarity is power!
 The clearer we’re able to articulate what and why we want something, the easier it becomes to decide whether to do or not do something.

 In my situation, I had been waiting to enrol in the training program for a year so I knew I wanted to do it.
 However, other criteria had to be met before I could make a decision.

 - By making this decision, will it violate any laws or the rights of others?
 This question may appear to be a little strange, however a decision can be reached through means that are in direct violation of laws or rights of people.
-For example, the leader of an organization could make a decision that could be deemed unethical, which in turn, could affect others in the organisation.
+For example, the leader of an organization could make a decision that could be deemed unethical, which could affect others in the organisation.

-In my situation, I knew I wouldn’t do anything illegal or violate any laws hence I was comfortable that making a yes decision would not negatively impact me or others down the track.
+In my situation, I knew I wouldn’t do anything illegal or violate any laws, hence I was comfortable that making a yes decision would not negatively impact me or others down the track.

 - Will this be disastrous even if it doesn’t work out?
 I operate with the belief that nothing is ever disastrous.
-I’m not referring to making a poor judgement which could compromise one’s physical safety or well-being.
+I’m not referring to making a poor judgment which could compromise one’s physical safety or well-being.
 Here, I’m referring to making a decision about a career, a relationship or a financial investment.

-Reflecting on it a few years later, I can say it certainly wasn’t disastrous, it has helped me move forward with my career and business, it didn’t violate any laws or the rights of others, it didn’t put me at risk and I achieved something I really wanted to.
+Reflecting on it a few years later, I can say it wasn’t disastrous as it has helped me move forward with my career and business.
+It didn’t violate any laws or the rights of others, and it didn’t put me at risk.
+And I also achieved something I wanted.